asz9qm/InterviewPrep/README.md

-# InterviewPrep
+# Interview Prep
-This is just the code I created to solve problems in the book Cracking the Coding Interview
+This is a project with much of code that I wrote to prepare for interviews
-It is sorted by chapter and currently is done in both java and python
-Chapter 1: Arrays
-Chapter 2: Linked Lists
-Chapter 3: Stacks and Queues
+There are multiple folders each with their own content
+LeetCode contains leetcode problems that I solved
+CrackingTheCodingInterview contains problems from that book